+• Cabazon Band of Mission Indians v.
+California • 480 U.S. 202 (1987) Basic Facts

+• Cabazon Band of Mission Indians v.
+California • 480 U.S. 202 (1987)

 - Cabazon Band of Mission Indians v.
-California

-- 480 U.S. 202 (1987)

-- Basic Facts

-- Cabazon Band of Mission Indians v.
-California

-- 480 U.S. 202 (1987)

-- Basic Facts

-- Cabazon Band of Mission Indians v.
-California - 480 U.S. 202 (1987) - Basic Facts - Cabazon Band offers bingo and card rooms - The games are open to the public, and are played predominantly by non-Indians coming onto the reservations. - The State of California seeks to apply a state statute that prohibits operating bingo games unless they are operated by a recognized charity. - Riverside County also sought to apply an ordinance regulating bingo and another ordinance prohibiting card games.
+California 480 U.S. 202 (1987) - Basic Facts - Basic Facts Cabazon Band offers bingo and card rooms The games are open to the public, and are played predominantly by non-Indians coming onto the reservations.
+The State of California seeks to apply a state statute that prohibits operating bingo games unless they are operated by a recognized charity.
+Riverside County also sought to apply an ordinance regulating bingo and another ordinance prohibiting card games.

-- Cabazon Band of Mission Indians v.
-California - 480 U.S. 202 (1987) - Basic Facts - The Tribes sued the county in Federal District Court, seeking a declaratory judgment that the county had no authority to apply its ordinances inside the reservations and an injunction against their enforcement.
+• The Tribes sued the county in Federal District Court, seeking a declaratory judgment that the county had no authority to apply its ordinances inside the reservations and an injunction against their enforcement.
 The State intervened, the facts were stipulated, and the District Court granted the Tribes' motion for summary judgment, holding that neither the State nor the county had any authority to enforce its gambling laws within the reservations.

-- Cabazon Band of Mission Indians v.
-California - 480 U.S. 202 (1987) - Issues - This case also involves a state burden on tribal Indians in the context of their dealings with non-Indians, since the question is whether the State may prevent the Tribes from making available high stakes bingo games to non-Indians coming from outside the reservations.
-Decision in this case turns on whether state authority is preempted by the operation of federal law; and "[s]tate jurisdiction is preempted . . . if it interferes or is incompatible with federal and tribal interests reflected in federal law, unless the state interests at stake are sufficient to justify the assertion of state authority.
+SUES This case also involves a state burden on tribal Indians in the context of their dealings with non-Indians, since the question is whether the State may prevent the Tribes from making available high states bing agames to non-Indians coming from outside the reservations.
+Decision in this case turns on whether state authority is preempted by the operation of federal law; and "[State jurisdiction is preempted... if it interferes or is incompatible with federal and tribal interests reflected in federal law, unless the state interests at stake are sufficient to justify the assertion of state authority.

-- Cabazon Band of Mission Indians v.
-California - 480 U.S. 202 (1987) - Issues - California does not prohibit all forms of gambling.
+California does not prohibit all forms of gambling.
 California itself operates a state lottery, and daily encourages its citizens to participate in this state-run gambling.
 California also permits parimutuel horse-race betting.
-Although certain enumerated gambling games are prohibited under Cal.Penal Code Ann. § 330 (West Supp.1987), games not enumerated, including the card games played in the Cabazon card club, are permissible.
+Although certain enumerated gambling games are prohibited under Cal Penal Code Ann. § 330 (West Sup.
+1987), games not enumerated, including the card games played in the Cabazon card club, are permissible.
 The Tribes assert that more than 400 card rooms similar to the Cabazon card club flourish in California, and the State does not dispute this fact.

-- Cabazon Band of Mission Indians v.
-California - 480 U.S. 202 (1987) - Issues - The sole interest asserted by the State to justify the imposition of its bingo laws on the Tribes is in preventing the infiltration of the tribal games by organized crime.
+The sole interest asserted by the State to justify the imposition of its bingo laws on the Tribes is in preventing the infiltration of the tribal games by organized crime.
 To the extent that the State seeks to prevent any and all bingo games from being played on tribal lands while permitting regulated, off-reservation games, this asserted interest is irrelevant, and the state and county laws are preempted...

-- Cabazon Band of Mission Indians v.
-California - 480 U.S. 202 (1987) - Issues - We conclude that the State's interest in preventing the infiltration of the tribal bingo enterprises by organized crime does not justify state regulation of the tribal bingo enterprises in light of the compelling federal and tribal interests supporting them.
-State regulation would impermissibly infringe on tribal government, and this conclusion applies equally to the county's attempted regulation of the Cabazon card club.
+SUES We conclude that the State's interest in preventing the infiltration of the tribal bingo enterprises by organized crime does not justify state regulation of the tribal bingo enterprises in light of the compelling federal and tribal interests supporting them.
+State regulation would impermissibly infininge on tribal government, and this conclusion applies equally to the country's attempted regulation of the Cabazon card club.
 We therefore affirm the judgment of the Court of Appeals and remand the case for further proceedings consistent with this opinion.

 - Cabazon Band of Mission Indians v.
-California - 480 U.S. 202 (1987) - A landmark holding by the United States Supreme Court on tribal sovereignty - The Court held that, provided the state permits some form of gaming, the state of California could not prohibit gaming on tribal lands - It affirmed the authority of the tribal government to establish gaming operations on tribal lands
+California 480 U.S. 202 (1987) - A landmark holding by the United States Supreme Court on tribal sovereignty - The Court held that, provided the state permits some form of gaming, the state of California could not prohibit gaming on tribal lands - It affirmed the authority of the tribal government to establish gaming operations on tribal lands